Manodhayan/RaspberryPi-Stuffs/IDLE at bootup/readme.md

 ```
 idle3 myprogram.py
 ```

+This will run your python idle and produce output on it.

 - Now I need to run this command at bootup.
 If you directly run this command at bootup.
 I ended up with same issue because you won't be able run idle when the system is booting up.
 - So, it should run IDLE after rasperry pi finishes its bootup process.
 Just like Chrome launches on Windows machine when we log in (If you preset this operation).